 After beating Wizpig, then you have to race a rocket version of him.
 While the rocket is actually slower than Wizpig on foot, there's the slight problem of you being in the middle of a Macross Missile Massacre and/or flying through extremely narrow passageways.
 Getting hit by anything has a pretty strong tendency to throw you off course, and landing in front of a pillar means the race is essentially forfeit.
-The massive amounts of Fake Difficulty in this race more than make up for the lack of real difficulty from the first Wizpig race.
 See how bad it is, and note especially the room at roughly 1:15.

 And after that you see the credits and think it is over, right?
 Wrong.
 There is a second mode which plays all the courses backwards, so good luck learning how to race him again.